Accretion tori around rotating neutron stars II: Oscillations and precessions: Approximate relations

 \subsubsection{Geodesic limit vs. limit of cusp torus}

 For $\mathcal{K}=1$, our formula provides the value of the vertical epicyclic frequency of a free test particle.
 Choosing

-we obtain an approximate relation for the frequencies of a torus with a cusp.
-In general, there is $\mathcal{K}\in(0,\,1)$ since the pressure corrections are negative.
-Its dependence on the spacetime parameters is illustrated in Figure~\ref{figure:cakesandfits}, while a comparison between the (exact) mode frequencies and the approximate relation is shown in Figure~\ref{figure:cakesandfits} assuming very slowly rotating stars.
-A thorough comparison between the outcomes of the exact calculations and the application of the approximate relation across the whole range of considered parameters is then provided in Appendix~\ref{appendixC}, Figure \ref{vertm0aprox}.
+we obtain an approximate relation for the frequencies of a torus with a cusp, where $\mathcal{K}\in(0,\,1)$.
+The dependence of the specific $\mathcal{K}$ function on spacetime parameters is illustrated in Fig.~\ref{figure:cakesandfits}, while a comparison between the (exact) mode frequencies and the approximate relation is shown in Fig.~\ref{figure:cakesandfits} assuming very slowly rotating stars.
+A thorough comparison between the outcomes of the exact calculations and the application of the approximate relation across the whole range of considered parameters is then provided in Appendix~\ref{appendixC}, Fig.~\ref{vertm0aprox}.